Quinapril: Side effects

-Side effects of quinapril include dizziness, cough, vomiting, upset stomach, angioedema, and fatigue.
+Side effects of Quinapril include dizziness, cough, vomiting, upset stomach, angioedema, and fatigue.

 Mechanism of action

 Quinapril inhibits angiotensin converting enzyme, an enzyme which catalyses the formation of angiotensin II from its precursor, angiotensin I. Angiotensin II is a powerful vasoconstrictor and increases blood pressure through a variety of mechanisms.
 Due to reduced angiotensin production, plasma concentrations of aldosterone are also reduced, resulting in increased excretion of sodium in the urine and increased concentrations of potassium in the blood.

-Partial Recall
+Nitrosamine controversy and voluntary recall

-In April of 2022, Pfizer voluntarily recalled five batches of the drug because of the presence of a nitrosamine, NNitroso-quinapril.
+In April of 2022, Pfizer voluntarily recalled five batches of the drug because of the presence of a nitrosamine, N-Nitroso-quinapril.
 Testing found that the amount of nitrosamines was above the acceptable daily intake level (all humans are exposed to nitrosamines up to a certain daily level by cured and grilled meats, water, dairy products, and vegetables) set by the U.S.'s Food and Drug Administration (FDA).
-Though long-term ingestion of NNitroso-quinapril potentially might cause cancer in some individuals, there is not believed to be an imminent risk of harm.
+Though long-term ingestion of N-Nitroso-quinapril potentially might cause cancer in some individuals, there is not believed to be an imminent risk of harm.